Costa Rica in Spring

 Tour Team

-Itinerary (Click to see more)
+Daily Itinerary (Click to see more)

 Day 1: The tour begins at 6 pm this evening in the lobby of our hotel.
 Night in Heredia.

 Day 9: We’ll spend all day visiting cloud forest reserves in the Monteverde area.
 We’ll be right on the Continental Divide in one of the best-known birding localities in Central America.
 In spring the preserves are famous for nesting Resplendent Quetzals and calling Three-wattled Bellbirds—audible a mile away.
 We’ll search for these, of course, and for many other species including Orange-bellied Trogon, Prong-billed Barbet, Lineated Foliage-gleaner, Streak-breasted Treehunter, Tawny-throated and Gray-throated Leaftossers, Azure-hooded Jay, Slaty-backed Nightingale-Thrush, Costa Rican Warbler, Golden-browed Chlorophonia, and Chestnut-capped Brushfinch.
 If we’re lucky we may encounter one of the area’s difficult-to-see specialties, such as Black-breasted Wood-Quail or Buff-fronted Quail-Dove.
-We’ll also visit the Hummingbird Gallery at the entrance to the cloud forest reserve, where we’re likely to see up to eight species of hummingbird including numerous Violet Sabrewings and Coppery-headed Emerald.
-Our hotel grounds are great for birding too, where Lesson’s Motmot, Rufous-and-white Wren, and Mottled Owl are regularly seen.
+We’ll also visit the Hummingbird Gallery at the entrance to the cloud forest reserve, where we’re likely to see up to eight species of hummingbird including numerous Violet Sabrewing and Coppery-headed Emerald.
+Our hotel grounds are great for birding too; Lesson’s Motmot, Rufous-and-white Wren, and Mottled Owl are regularly seen.
 Night in Monteverde.

 Day 10: We’ll begin our final morning at Monteverde with a visit to the decidedly drier forest of the private Santuario Ecológico.
-The birds in this type of forest are quite different from those found only a couple miles away in the wetter preserves, and we’ll have a chance of seeing Long-tailed Manakin, Golden-crowned Warbler, White-eared Ground-Sparrow, and possibly Chiriqui Quail-Dove and Orange-billed Nightingale-Thrush.
+The birds here are quite different from those found only a couple of miles away in the wetter preserves, and we’ll have a chance of seeing Long-tailed Manakin, Golden-crowned Warbler, White-eared Ground-Sparrow, and possibly Chiriqui Quail-Dove and Orange-billed Nightingale-Thrush.
 Before lunch we’ll depart for the Caribbean lowlands, passing around the reservoir of Lake Arenal, and approaching the volcano of the same name.
 In the forest near the volcano we’ve seen lowland species such as Slaty-tailed Trogon, White-fronted Nunbird, Keel-billed Motmot, and the adorable Black-headed Tody-Flycatcher.
 We’ll have the later afternoon to explore these foothill habitats around the volcano on the way to our lodge.
 If it’s clear, the view of the volcano from our rooms is breathtaking.
 Night near Arenal Volcano.

 On one day we’ll visit La Selva, a biological station operated by the Organization for Tropical Studies.
 This roughly 1,400-acre reserve is adjacent to Braulio Carrillo National Park and is managed as a natural research laboratory.
-About 475 species of birds have been recorded at La Selva, and although we won’t see that many in a one-day visit, we’ll certainly experience the avian richness of the region.
+About 475 species of birds have been recorded at La Selva, and although we won’t see anywhere near that many in a one-day visit, we’ll certainly experience the avian richness of the region.
 La Selva is an excellent place to see Great and Slaty-breasted Tinamous, Rufous and Broad-billed Motmots, Keel-billed Toucans, Pied and White-necked Puffbirds, Great and Fasciated Antshrikes, Black-throated and Gartered Trogons, Snowy Cotinga, White-ringed Flycatcher, Stripe-breasted Wren, Plain-colored Tanager, Black-headed Saltator, and Chestnut-colored, Cinnamon, and Rufous-winged Woodpeckers, among many, many others.
-Our visit to La Selva will be an especially memorable part of the trip.
+Our visit to La Selva is likely to be an especially memorable part of the trip.

 Day 15: The tour concludes this morning in San José.